 Senior home improvement is very important in our aging society.
 Making a few improvements and modifications to a senior’s home can increase their comfort and allow them to be more independent for a longer period of time.
-Independence is vitally important to use all, but especially so for our senior citizens.
+Independence is vitally important to us all, but especially so for our senior citizens.

 Approximately one-third of the senior population lives alone at home, and one in three of that group will have a nasty fall each year.
 With small senior home improvement changes, the home can become safer and allow the senior to thrive.
-These changes help prevent falls, and help keep them in their homes longer.
+These changes help prevent falls and help keep them in their homes longer.
 No one wants to leave their home if they don’t have to and especially if a few improvements can help.

 There’s no secret that our society is aging.
-The baby boomer generation is retiring and we are living longer life spans so we need to be as independent for as long as possible.
+The baby boomer generation is retiring and we are living longer lifespans so we need to be as independent for as long as possible.

 A Texas A&M study states “The traditional home is designed for an able-bodied, non-elderly adult.
 Since that description fits less than 15 percent of our population, many people are living in environments that are awkward, difficult to manage, or even unsafe.”

 - Falls usually happen while getting in or out of the bathtub.
-Installing handles and a non skid latex mat inside and outside will reduce the chances.
+Installing handles and a non-skid latex mat inside and outside will reduce the chances.

 - Elevated toilets help people that find it hard to squat, bend, sit or stand.
 It’s a good idea to have grab bars anchored to the wall and floor beside the toilet, too.